Who we are

 - Your rights in respect of automated decision making and profiling

-Estuary Housing Association is committed to handling your personal information fairly, lawfully and securely in line with current data protection laws.
+Estuary Housing Association (Estuary, us, we) are committed to handling your personal information fairly, lawfully and securely in line with current data protection laws.
 We are required to collect and process personal data to deliver our services such as:

 - Tenancy management & property maintenance services